 5 Amazing Tips To Bring You Interview Success

 So you’ve done it!
 You’ve sent out countless applications (or maybe just the one if you’re lucky) and you have finally gotten an interview.
 Whether it’s in person, over the phone or via an online video call, it’s always a great idea to be prepared.
-This article will give you 5 great tips to help you feel confident and ready to impress your prospective employer.
+This article will give you five great tips to help you feel confident and ready to impress your prospective employer.

-1. Research the company/organisation you are applying for
+1. Research the company/organisation you’re applying for.

 One of the most important things when attending an interview is to come informed about the company you are applying to.
 You don’t need to be a detective to do this, as most companies will have a website and a handy ‘About Us’ section where you can learn more about them.
 You can also have a look at their social media (Facebook, Twitter, or LinkedIn) to get a feel of the culture and what it would be like to work there.
-You don’t need to memorise every detail (and they probably won’t quiz you on it!) but having a good understanding of your potential employer will definitely set you apart.
+You don’t need to memorize every detail, but having a good understanding of your potential employer will definitely set you apart.

-2. Dress to impress
+2. Dress to impress.

-3. Be aware of your body language
+3. Be aware of your body language.

-4. Know your CV
+4. Know your CV.

 Go back and read the job description you applied for, make a note of the key skills and experience they are looking for and match this with the qualities you have on your CV.
 You should also consider examples of experiences where you have used the skills in practice.
 You can even make a note of these on paper and bring this to the interview!

-5. Make a note of some questions that you would like to ask
+5. Make a note of some questions that you would like to ask.

 At the end of every interview, you will usually be asked if you have any questions for the interviewer, and if you have a couple of great questions on hand, this will show that you are enthusiastic and interested in the role.
 Asking thoughtful and relevant questions will also benefit you, as it can help you gain a better understanding of whether or not you are a right fit for the position.
 Consider writing down a list of several questions on a notepad that you can bring to the interview, that way you wont forget them if you get nervous.
 A good question to always ask is: ‘What would my day-to-day responsibilities in this job be?’.